busterwood/ucg/README.md

 ## Expressions

 Expressions like `$(...)` are _recurively_ expanded in the script language and as well as in templates.
+Expressions are evaluated on the _current model element_, which is initally the root element of the XML, but this is changed by `foreach` blocks (see below).

 Expressions can be either:
 * an XPATH expression on the current model, e.g. `$(@name)` to get the value of the name attribute.